What We Believe

 In this second section of our theological beliefs, we hope to convey clearly and precisely our views on topics that are not necessarily essential for salvation, but certainly essential in the everyday life of the believer.
 Again, we have taken great care to ascertain what we believe are the most central to the Scriptures regarding the various topics.
 For these topics, “In the essentials, unity; in doubtful matters, liberty; in all things, charity (love)” (author unknown).

 Another hot button topic is that of homosexuality.
 Homosexuality is the sexual union or attraction between two individuals of the same sex.
-The Bible clearly speaks against this type of relationship in Genesis 2:24 where God declares that the sexual union of two individuals is reserved exclusively for the woman and the man.
+The Bible clearly speaks against this type of relationship in Genesis 2:24 where God declares that the sexual union of two individuals is reserved exclusively for a woman and a man.
 When a woman and another woman or a man and another man engage in sexual relations, it is considered homosexuality and homosexuality is a sin (1 Corinthians 6:9-10) and an abomination before the LORD (Leviticus 18:22).
 However, with abortion and homosexuality, God still loves and forgives the repentant person who has participated in these acts.
 Therefore, we as a church should also embrace them and demonstrate the love of Christ towards them.
 It is not our responsibility to condemn or change a person with same sex attraction for we too have sinned (Romans 3:10) and only God can change hearts (Proverbs 21:1).
 But with love and gentleness, we should challenge (Matthew 7:1-5), love (1 Peter 3:15-17), and pray (1 Peter 2:1-4) for them if they choose to live out a life of homosexuality.
-The Christian is obligated by the Word of God to stand against a lifestyle of homosexuality, but also required to extend them love.
+The Christian is obligated by the Word of God to stand against a lifestyle of homosexuality, but also required to extend them love (1 Peter 4:8).

 Euthanasia (physician-assisted suicide) can be a touchy area when dealing with chronic pain.
 However, as much as God values life in children, He also values those whose lives are riddled with illness.
 In these cases, it is important to recognize two issues at play.
 One, because of the fall (Genesis 3:8-24) sin entered the world and one of the consequences is sickness which can ultimately lead to death.
 Second, and despite the sickness that can come into our lives, we still must trust in the sovereign nature of God (Deuteronomy 32:39).
 He still does not cease being God even in these challenging times.
 Third, our lives are not ours and our bodies do not belong to us (1 Corinthians 6:15, 19) and choosing to take our lives because of a debilitating sickness is not our right.
-Fourth; to have a person participate in an individual’s suicide places them in a position of being a murderer (Exodus 20:13).
+Fourth; to have a person participate in an individual’s suicide places them in the position of being a murderer (Exodus 20:13).
 Above all else, suffering places us in an extremely vulnerable and dependable situation.
 When we are at the mercy of our illness, this is a time when we have no choice but to depend upon God and His will.
-As such, we have a wonderful opportunity, even in sickness to draw even closer to the Father.
-This is illustrated in Paul the apostle’s life as he explains the thorn in his flesh (2 Corinthians 12:7-10) and how it forced him to depend on and draw closer to God after three times denying him the removal of the thorn.
+As such, we have a wonderful opportunity, even in sickness to draw closer to the Father.
+This is illustrated in Paul the apostle’s life as he explains the thorn in his flesh (2 Corinthians 12:7-10) and how it forced him to depend on and draw closer to God after three times being denied the requested removal of the thorn.
 Physician-assisted suicide is murder and if not observed properly through the lens of Scripture can cause a believer a missed opportunity to show how God can glorify Himself even during illness.

 The Bible does not specifically tell us that a believer cannot be demon possessed.
 However, since a Christian is indwelt by the Holy Spirit (Romans 8:9-11; 1 Corinthians 3:16; 6:19) it is obvious that the Holy Spirit and demons cannot not indwell the same person at the same time.
 Knowing that once the believer is indwelt by the Holy Spirit the believer can never be “unregenerated” (John 10:28-29, Ephesians 1:13), we strongly hold to the belief that a Christian cannot be possessed by a demon.
 We do believe there is a sharp difference between being possessed by a demon and being influenced by a demon.
 Demon possession involves a demon having direct control over the thoughts and/or actions of a person (Luke 4:33-35; 8:27-33; Matthew 17:14-18).
 Demon influence involves a demon or demons attacking a person spiritually and/or encouraging them into sinful behavior.
 Instead of being told to cast out demons from our lives, we should instead make strong efforts to resist the devil and his schemes which seem to be more consistent with what the Scripture teaches (1 Peter 5:8-9; James 4:7).

 The Bible shows that miracles occurred during certain periods, for the specific purpose of authenticating a new message from God.
 Moses was given miracles to authenticate his ministry before Pharaoh (Exodus 4:1-8); Elijah was given miracles to authenticate his ministry before Ahab (1 Kings 17:1; 18:24) and the apostles were given miracles to authenticate their ministry before Israel (Acts 4:10, 16).
 Jesus’ ministry was also marked by miracles, which the Apostle John called “signs” (John 2:11).
-John’s point is that the miracles were proof of the authenticity of Jesus’ message.
+John’s point is that the miracles authenticated Jesus’ message.
 All these miracles were done, particularly in the New Testament because there was no Bible to authenticate the message of Jesus Christ as Savior of the world.
 Once the Holy Spirit came to indwell the believer on the day of Pentecost (Acts 2:1-4) in the first century and the cannon of Scripture had been closed in the 4th century, there were no longer any use for the healings and miracles to authenticate the Gospel.
 We do not believe that the signs have completely ceased, but we do believe that they are not as prevalent today as they were in the first century.
 We believe that God heals, and we believe that God still performs miracles, but we do not believe that He performs them through the believer as He did in days of old.
 We now have the Scriptures and the Holy Spirit to authenticate on our hearts the truths of God (2 Corinthians 3:3).

 The Greek word translated “tongues” literally means “languages.”
 Therefore, the gift of tongues is the supernatural ability to speak in an unknown language in order to minister to someone to others.
 We believe that the gift of tongues is for today in a limited sense and that it is to be done only according to the mandates ascribed in the Scriptures (1 Corinthians 14:20-33).
 If a person is moved to speak in a tongue when churches gather, the Bible is clear that if there is no interpreter, they should remain silent (1 Corinthians 12:30).
 Additionally, only one person at a time may speak.
 Because of the exposure to and availability of resources and persons equipped to speak multiple languages, we do not believe that this gift is as prevalent and necessary to communicate the Gospel as it was in the first century.

 We hold fast to the pre-millennial and pre-tribulation view of the rapture.
 In other words, we believe that when Christ returns, those believers who are dead and believed in Him will rise first.
 Then those believers who remain alive will meet Him in the air along with the other believers to forever be with Him (1 Thessalonians 4:13-17).
 We have drawn this conclusion because in Revelation 20:1-7, Satan will be bound for one thousand years.
 In verse 4 of Revelation 20, believers will reign with Christ during that one-thousand-year period.
 Because Satan is not currently bound, we do not believe that we are currently in the time of peace (amillennialism).
-We believe that the Revelation 20:1-7 passages speak of a literal one thousand year period in which Satan will be bound and Christ will reign until the second resurrection and that we will reign with Him.
+We believe that the Revelation 20:1-7 passages speak of a literal one-thousand-year period in which Satan will be bound and Christ will reign until the second resurrection and that we will reign with Him.